 Third, by expressive bidding with side constraints (such as capacity constraints), each supplier can bid on all bundles of interest without being exposed to winning so much that handling the business will be unprofitable or even infeasible.
-This again makes bidding easier because unlike in inexpressive markets - the supplier does not have to guess which packages to commit his capacity to.
+This again makes bidding easier because - unlike in inexpressive markets - the supplier does not have to guess which packages to commit his capacity to.
 (In an inexpressive market, making that guess requires counterspeculating what the other suppliers are going to bid, because that determines the prices at which this supplier can win different alternative packages.)
 This also leads to Pareto improvements in the allocation compared to inexpressive markets because in those markets each bidder needs to make guesses as to what parts of the business he should bid on, and those parts might not be the parts for which he really is the most efficient supplier.

-Expressive bidding allows more straightforward participation in markets because the strategic counterspeculation issues that are prevalent in noncombinatorial markets are removed, as discussed above.
+Fourth, expressive bidding allows more straightforward participation in markets because the strategic counterspeculation issues that are prevalent in non-combinatorial markets are removed, as discussed above.
 This leads to wider access of the benefits of ecommerce because less experienced market participants are raised to an equal playing field with experts.
 This yields an increase in the number of market participants, which itself leads to further economic efficiency and savings in sourcing costs.
 Broader access also stems from the buyer not lotting the items and thus facilitating competition from small suppliers as well.

-Fourth, in basic reverse auctions, the buyer has to prebundle items into lots, but he cannot construct the optimal lotting because it depends on the suppliers' preferences.
-With expressive commerce, items do not have to be prebundled.
+Fifth, in basic reverse auctions, the buyer has to pre-bundle items into lots, but he cannot construct the optimal lotting because it depends on the suppliers' preferences.
+With expressive commerce, items do not have to be pre-bundled.
 Instead, the market determines the optimal lotting (specifically, the optimizer determines the optimal allocation based on the expressive bids and the expressions from the buyer).
-This way, the economically most efficient bundling is reached, weeks are not wasted on prebundling, and suppliers that are interested in different bundles compete.
+This way, the economically most efficient bundling is reached, weeks are not wasted on pre-bundling, and suppliers that are interested in different bundles compete.
 As a side effect, small suppliers' bids together end up competing with large suppliers.

-Fifth, expressive bidding fosters creativity and innovation by the suppliers.
+Sixth, expressive bidding fosters creativity and innovation by the suppliers.
 This aspect is highly prized by both the suppliers and buyers.
+It can also yield drastic savings for the buyer due to creative construction of lower-cost alternates.